-What are they Doing?
+What Are They Doing?

-Simultaneously, the team is working in the Dry Valleys to seek a better understanding of surface processes above buried ice on Earth, for insight into Martian history and the potential for life on Mars.
+Simultaneously, the team worked in the Dry Valleys to seek a better understanding of surface processes above buried ice on Earth, for insight into Martian history and the potential for life on Mars.
 The cold-polar desert of the Dry Valleys is one of the most Mars-like climatic environments and landscapes on Earth.

-Additionally, the tea continued to investigate the timing of tundra extinction in Antarctica.
+Additionally, the team continued to investigate the timing of tundra extinction in Antarctica.
 Collaborating with colleagues from North Dakota State University, the team examined ancient lake beds outside of Beacon Valley that contain freeze-dried remnants of mosses, beetles, and diatoms, all of which underwent rapid extinction around 13.9 million years ago.
 For the past 13.9 million years, climate conditions in the Dry Valleys have been too cold for even the hardiest of tundra plants and animals; fortunately, however, the conditions have been ideal for long-term preservation of multi-million year old, buried ice.